Cvmcosta/basiclti4moodle/README.md

 # basiclti4moodle
 Moodle's basiclti4moodle, with changes to allow the usage of JWK keysets.
 A pull request will be sent to moodle with these changes.
-This repository also contains an updated JWT manipulation library that has to replace moodle's current one that does not support JWKs.

 ## Installation

 - Replace the `/mod/lti` folder of your current moodle installation with the `lti` folder from this repo.

-- Replace the `/lib/php-jwt` folder of your current moodle installation with the `php-jwt` folder from this repo.

 ## Features